Grow These 9 Vegetables In Hanging Pots

 2. Strawberries

 I know, I know, strawberries are not a vegetable but a fruit (actually, tomatoes are considered a fruit as well).
-Nevertheless, strawberries deserve a mention as growing these in hanging pots produces the best results.
+Nevertheless, strawberry plants deserve a mention as growing these in hanging pots produces the best results.

 It keeps the fruit off the ground and away from annoying pests such as slugs and snails.
 Personally, I’ve been growing strawberries in hanging pots for years and only grow them this way now.